 Machine-generated transcript provided by https://podscribe.ai — if you would like to volunteer to help edit this or future transcripts, please email michaelgarfield[at]santafe[dot]edu.
 Thanks and enjoy!

 James Evans (0s):

 We're not asking questions as scientists like could fail.
 Why do we even need to be there?
 It's like science can just run like as a machine, like, we don't even need anyone to run these experiments.
-We just, we just do a, run, a random Walker over this space of things, across papers or prior experiments.
+We just, we just do a, run, a random walker over this space of things, across papers or prior experiments.
 And we would discover everything that humans are going to discover, but some people do take risks.
 And the entire system benefits from those risks that are taken.
 Most of those risks don't succeed.
 And this is really the same in the context of social media.
 And we're trying to speak across boundaries and we're trying to find common ground.
 Most of those conversational moves.
-Most of the compromises that we might conceive of, or even the common languages, we try to form to facilitate conversation between people, very different perspectives and positions are it's not going to succeed, but the whole system benefits by trying enough of those failures that we find these new configurations that seemed inconceivable or were certainly inconceivable from the perspective of some like incremental advanced by either one
+Most of the compromises that we might conceive of, or even the common languages that we try to form to facilitate conversation between people, very different perspectives and positions are not going to succeed, but the whole system benefits by trying enough of those failures that we find these new configurations that seemed inconceivable or were certainly inconceivable from the perspective of some like incremental advanced by either one.